x-team/handbook/technicalities.md

 _In case you would like to see some real life examples, head over to \#courses and see reviews that are already in there.
 Check out _[_this post_](https://x-team.slack.com/files/U1XDNKJ0J/F899X5KFW/Courses_Budget)_ first to get all the details._

+### X-Coins

+No, we haven't gone ICO-crazy.
+But since we're talking about perks, here's another.
+For participating in the various quests and initiatives on slack and otherwise, you may be awarded x-coins, which you can trade in for swag of various rarity levels.

+Check out the [vault](https://x-team.com/vault/) that holds the goodies and get yours.